Pancreatic cancer: Histopathology

 The most common form of pancreatic cancer (adenocarcinoma) is typically characterized by moderately to poorly differentiated glandular structures on microscopic examination.
 There is typically considerable desmoplasia or formation of a dense fibrous stroma or structural tissue consisting of a range of cell types (including myofibroblasts, macrophages, lymphocytes and mast cells) and deposited material (such as type I collagen and hyaluronic acid).
 This creates a tumor microenvironment that is short of blood vessels (hypovascular) and so of oxygen (tumor hypoxia).
 It is thought that this prevents many chemotherapy drugs from reaching the tumor, as one factor making the cancer especially hard to treat.

+Genetic profile of PDAC

+More than 90% of Pancreatic ductal adenocarcinomas (PDAC) contain mutations in genes important for cell-cycle control pathways and genes involved in DNA repair processes, including those commonly mutated in this model of cancer (KRAS, TP53, CDKN2A, SMAD4, BRCA1/BRCA2).In 70–95% of PDAC, KRAS mutations (typically in codon G12) drive uncontrolled cell proliferation through MAPK/ERK signaling.TP53, inactivated in approximately 70% of cases, compromises the normal DNA-damage response and cell-cycle arrest.
+Loss of CDKN2A occurs in up to 98% of tumors, deleting the p16-dependent G1/S checkpoint.
+In around 50% of PDACs, SMAD4 is deleted or mutated, disabling TGF-β–mediated growth inhibition.
+Receiving platinum‐ based therapies in patients with hereditary BRCA1/BRCA2 alterations can sensitize to the treatments.
+While each gene has a separate function, the combined impact undermines cell-cycle checkpoints and DNA repair.
+Although routine genetic testing is not routinely performed in pancreatic cancer, the identification of specific mutations may improve prognostic information and facilitate targeted therapies.

 Staging

 Exocrine cancers

 Pancreatic cancer is usually staged following a CT scan.
 The most widely used cancer staging system for pancreatic cancer is the one formulated by the American Joint Committee on Cancer (AJCC) together with the Union for International Cancer Control (UICC).
 The AJCC-UICC staging system designates four main overall stages, ranging from early to advanced disease, based on TNM classification of Tumor size, spread to lymph Nodes, and Metastasis.

 To help decide treatment, the tumors are also divided into three broader categories based on whether surgical removal seems possible: in this way, tumors are judged to be "resectable", "borderline resectable", or "unresectable".
 When the disease is still in an early stage (AJCC-UICC stages I and II), without spread to large blood vessels or distant organs such as the liver or lungs, surgical resection of the tumor can normally be performed, if the patient is willing to undergo this major operation and is thought to be sufficiently fit.

 The AJCC-UICC staging system allows distinction between stage III tumors that are judged to be "borderline resectable" (where surgery is technically feasible because the celiac axis and superior mesenteric artery are still free) and those that are "unresectable" (due to more locally advanced disease); in terms of the more detailed TNM classification, these two groups correspond to T3 and T4 respectively.